The following are frequently asked questions about the RADx® MARS program and HL7v2.

 Why was RADx MARS established?

-The National Institute of Biomedical Imaging and Bioengineering (NIBIB) established RADx MARS to promote a standards-based approach to reporting COVID-19 self-test results and to establish best practices for future reporting of remote diagnostics.
+The National Institute of Biomedical Imaging and Bioengineering (NIBIB) established RADx MARS to promote a standards-based approach to reporting at-home test results and to establish best practices for future reporting of remote diagnostics.

 How much does it cost to participate in RADx MARS?

-Reporting systems have a choice of sending test results to one of two hubs: (1) AHPL AIMS+ or (2) ReportStream.
+Reporting entities have a choice of sending test results to one of two hubs: (1) AHPL AIMS or (2) CDC ReportStream.
 In either scenario, the cost to the reporting system for onboarding and test result transmission to state and federal systems is $0.
-To participate in the RADx MARS program, the reporting system must send messages that conform to a standard HL7v2 specification.
+To participate in the RADx MARS program, the reporting entity must send messages that conform to a standard HL7v2 specification.

 For how long will NIBIB fund APHL for the MARS program?
 What will happen when NIBIB stops funding APHL?